benjamin-kraatz/monorepo-library-generator/docs/NX_STANDARDS.md

 ## Overview

-This document defines the official naming conventions and standards for the Creative Toolkits Nx monorepo.
+This document defines the official naming conventions and standards for the Nx monorepo.
 These patterns follow **official Nx best practices** using:

 - **pnpm workspaces** for project linking (NOT TypeScript path aliases)
 - **TypeScript project references** for incremental compilation